-During my daughter’s research about African Pygmy Hedgehogs, hibernation was an important area.
+During my daughter’s research about hedgehogs, hibernation was an important area.
 She wanted to know if in the wild they automatically hibernated and the steps they took to be ready to hibernate.

-Do African Pygmy Hedgehogs hibernate when they are pets?
-African Pygmy Hedgehogs can go into hibernation if they become too cold especially if the temperature of their surroundings falls below the minimum recommended temperature of 72F (22C ).
+Do hedgehogs hibernate when they are pets?
+Hedgehogs can go into hibernation if they become too cold especially if the temperature of their surroundings falls below the minimum recommended temperature of 72F (22C ).
 Hibernation symptoms will start with them being lethargic, unable to curl and unsteady when standing.